-Mike Muller is a civil engineer with extensive experience in strategic public and development management.
+Mike Muller is a registered professional civil engineer with extensive experience in strategic public and development management.
 As Director General of the South African Department of Water Affairs and Forestry (1997-2005), Mike led the development and implementation of new policies, legislation and programmes in water resources and water services.
 He now undertakes research and works on an advisory basis to promote the contribution of water services and resource management to broader development, from local to global level.
-He was appointed a Commissioner of South Africa’s first National Planning Commission in 2010 and chaired the World Economic Forum Agenda Council on Water Security from 2012 to 2014.
-He co-chaired a UN Water World Water Assessment Programme Expert Group on Indicators, Monitoring and Databases and was a member of the Global Water Partnership’s Technical Advisory Committee from 2005 to 2011 and is a member of the Strategic Advisory Group to the WHO/UNICEF Joint Monitoring Programme on SDG6.
+He was a Commissioner of South Africa’s first National Planning Commission (2010-2015) and chaired the World Economic Forum Agenda Council on Water Security from 2012 to 2014.
+He co-chaired a UN Water World Water Assessment Programme Expert Group on Indicators, Monitoring and Databases, was a member of the Global Water Partnership’s Technical Advisory Committee from 2005 to 2011 and is a member of the Strategic Advisory Group to the WHO/UNICEF Joint Monitoring Programme on SDG6.

 Since 2006, Mike has been a visiting Adjunct Professor at the Witwatersrand University Graduate School of Governance where he supervises Masters students, teaches occasional courses and undertakes research.
 A current research focus is on the role of water resource development and management in regional integration in Africa in the context of climate variability and change, with a particular focus on hydropower.
 He also has a continued interest in the planning, development management and governance of water resources and water supply and sanitation services.
 He writes extensively and has published many peer reviewed academic papers, book chapters, reports, policy briefs and conference papers (which are available on Academia.edu and Researchgate as well as Google Scholar.